 A perfectly mounted AED is only effective if your team knows where it is and feels confident using it.
 Simply installing the device isn’t enough; you have to close the loop with communication and training.
 Make the AED’s location a key part of employee onboarding, safety briefings, and emergency drills.
 Regular communication keeps the device top-of-mind.
 Beyond location awareness, it’s crucial to build confidence through training on your specific AED model.
 This also includes assigning responsibility for routine checks on battery life and electrode pad expiration dates.
 An unmaintained device is an unreliable one.
 Integrating these tasks into a comprehensive readiness plan ensures your people and your equipment are always prepared for an emergency.

-Go Beyond Mounting: Create Your AED Program Strategy
+Beyond Mounting: Your Complete AED Program Checklist

 Installing an AED cabinet on the wall is a great first step, but it’s not the last one.
 A truly effective emergency response plan treats your AED as the centerpiece of a larger program.
 Think of it this way: the device itself is a tool, but the strategy behind it is what saves lives.
 A well-managed program ensures your AED is always ready, your team is prepared, and your organization meets all compliance requirements.